open-component-model/ocm-action/README.md

 either be a previously created component archive (`directory`) or the components are taken from a description file (`components`).

-If no source is specified it looks for defaulr descriptions in `gen/ocm/components.yaml` or `ocm/components.yaml`.
+If no source is specified it looks for default descriptions in `gen/ocm/components.yaml` or `ocm/components.yaml`.
 If no such description is found.
 It tries to use `add_resources`.

-An optional templater (`tenmplater`) can be used to process the specification file prior to evaluation.
+An optional templater (`templater`) can be used to process the specification file prior to evaluation.
-In this case the value settings are used ( `settings`or `var_values`).
+In this case the value settings are used (`settings` or `var_values`).

 ### `push_ctf`

 This command can be used to push the generated transport archive to an OCM repository.
-The default repoitory is the github OCI repository with the package name `<github org>/ocm`.
+The default repository is the github OCI repository with the package name `<github org>/ocm`.

 ## Example usage